 - how to get ready for these changes.

 In-kind services in your NDIS plan

-There are many types of pre-paid supports being delivered across Australia.
-If you receive a pre-paid support, it should be included in your plan if it is reasonable and necessary.
+There are many types of pre-paid in-kind supports delivered right across Australia.
+If you get an in-kind support, its value should be included in your plan if it is reasonable and necessary.

-Your NDIA Planner or Local Area Coordinator can help you make sure your in-kind supports are included in your plan.
+Your NDIS planner or LAC will then help you make sure the value of your in-kind supports is included your plan.

 You must use your existing provider for in-kind supports

 Your state, territory and Commonwealth governments have pre-paid your in-kind supports, so you should stay with your existing provider.
 If you are not happy with your services or provider you should talk to the provider.
 You can also talk to your NDIS planner or LAC.
 They will help you resolve any support issues.